Policy Agenda

 Fortunately, Members of Congress are recognizing the role physical and occupational therapists can play in preventing senior falls.

-The Centers for Medicare & Medicaid Services (CMS) has once again finalized across-the-board payment cuts to physical, occupational, and speech therapy in the Physician Fee Schedule (PFS) Rule for CY2024.
+The Centers for Medicare & Medicaid Services (CMS) has once again finalized across-the-board payment cuts to physical, occupational, and speech therapy in the Physician Fee Schedule (PFS) Final Rule for CY2025.

 This cut comes on the heels of a series of payment reductions by CMS in recent years: